 “It’s a great honor for me and my family to be connected to Children’s, and a great honor for us to be connected to a system that has dealt with research, illness and disease for the most precious commodities that we have in the world, our children,” said Arthur M. Blank, Chairman of The Arthur M. Blank Family Foundation.
 “Children’s is one of the greatest pediatric hospitals in the United States.
 The work they are doing right here in our backyard will make a difference forever, and that’s very meaningful to me, my family and our associates.”

-Blank is no stranger to Children’s having donated nearly $10 million and been involved with patients in various activities and fundraisers in and outside the hospital walls since 2001.
+Blank is no stranger to Children’s, having donated nearly $10 million and been involved with patients in various activities and fundraisers in and outside the hospital walls since 2001.

 About Children’s Healthcare of Atlanta Arthur M. Blank Hospital

-Over the last several years of the planning process, more than 50 departments and 400 clinical and operational leaders participated in hospital design meetings.
+Over the last several years of our planning process, more than 50 departments and 400 clinical and operational leaders participated in hospital design meetings.
 Additionally, 100 patients and teens engaged in planning efforts through family advisory councils.
 The Children’s Simulation Team conducted more than 130 scenarios within 114,000 square feet of mock-up space, resulting in more than 120 opportunities for design improvements.

 Thanks in part to valuable feedback, the hospital will have larger single-patient rooms, meeting modern standards of care for pediatric hospitals, and will allow for families to more comfortably stay overnight with their children.
-More than 75 percent of patient rooms will have views of the garden, and the campus will feature 20 acres of greenspace and walking trails.
+More than 75% of patient rooms will have views of the garden, and the campus will feature 20 acres of greenspace and walking trails.
 Other key amenities across the hospital, including family kitchens, business centers, shower facilities and laundry rooms, will help to normalize a family’s routine as much as possible.
-Playgrounds, playrooms, libraries and school-support spaces allow for kids to feel like kids.
+Playgrounds, playrooms, libraries and school-support spaces will allow for kids to feel like kids.

 Attached to the hospital will be an 11-story, 325,000-square-foot medical office building that will house outpatient clinics, a high-tech simulation center and medical conference space.
 This proximity to the hospital will allow physicians to move quickly between inpatient, clinical and administrative responsibilities.